alexdrydew/docs/en/toloka-kit/reference/toloka.client.project.template_builder.fields.MediaFileFieldV1.md

 **Examples:**

-How to allow performers to upload images and make photos.
+How to allow Tolokers to upload images and make photos.

 ```python
 image_loader = tb.fields.MediaFileFieldV1(